codepath/android_guides/Handling-Scrolls-with-CoordinatorLayout.md

 ### Persistent Modal Sheets

-The easiest way to create them is using an additional [[RecyclerView|Using-the-RecyclerView]] nested inside a `CoordinatorLayout`.
+There are two ways you can create persistent modal sheets.
+The first way is to use a `NestedScrollView` and simply embed the contents within this view.
+The secondary way is to create them is using an additional [[RecyclerView|Using-the-RecyclerView]] nested inside a `CoordinatorLayout`.
 This `RecyclerView` will be hidden by default if the `layout_behavior` defined is set using the pre-defined `@string/bottom_sheet_behavior` value.
 Note also that this `RecyclerView` should be using `wrap_content` instead of `match_parent`, which is a new change that allows the bottom sheet to only occupy the necessary space instead of the entire page:

 ```xml
 <CoordinatorLayout>